 Condensation on a cold spring drink Signals freshness and seasonal relief

-It works best paired with soft, curiosity-driven copy that hints at small detail leading to big impact:
+Sensory images work best when paired with soft, curiosity-driven copy that, like the accompanying image, hints at small details making a big impact:

 • “A small Easter habit that makes a big difference”